francois-opendsi/WordPress-Plugin-Template/readme.txt

 Contributors: opendsi
 Tags: wordpress, plugin, template
 Requires at least: 4.0
-Tested up to: 4.8.2
+Tested up to: 4.9.8
 Stable tag: 1.0.0
-License: GPLv2 or later
+License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is where you craft a short, punchy description of your plugin